Student Housing Options

 • Notice to end tenancy – Learn proper notice periods and penalties to avoid disputes.

-6) Your Rights & Responsibilities (Tenancy Basics)
+6) Tenant Rights and Responsibilities

 7) Roommates & House Rules